beer-garden/functionary/VSCODE.md

 ## Debugging

-To debug, a set of launch commands a provided.
-Specifically:
+To debug, a set of launch commands is provided:

-- For functionary folder
-  - runserver
+- runserver (functionary)
-  - run_worker
+- run_worker (functionary)
-  - build_worker
+- build_worker (functionary)
-- For the runner folder
-  - listener
+- listener (runner)
-  - worker
+- worker (runner)

-These will be available from the "RUN AND DEBUG" dropdown when you are in the respective workspaces.
+These will be available from the dropdown in the "Run and Debug" panel (`Ctrl+Shift+D`).
 When launching any of these, if there was already a container running for that component it will be stopped.
 Then the process will be run natively in debug mode through VSCode instead.

 You can start more than one of the debug processes at a time, allowing you to set breakpoints in code for the different processes as needed.

-To do this for processes that run in separate workspaces (e.g. functionary and runner), you will need to launch a separate instance of VSCode for each workspace.
+**IMPORTANT NOTES**

+- Be sure to have the correct python interpreter / virtual environment selected before you start debugging.
+When you have a python file open in VSCode, a menu item will appear on the far right of the bottom status bar that lets you choose which python to use.
-**IMPORTANT NOTE**: When you exit debug mode, the container that was stopped is not automatically restarted.
-If you wish to restart it, you can do so easily via the docker extension tab in VSCode.
+- When you exit debug mode, the container that was stopped is not automatically restarted.
+If you wish to restart it, you can do so easily via the docker extension tab in VSCode or by re-running the "functionary: docker compose up" task.